tronprotocol/documentation/English_Documentation/Glossary.md

 ## API
 API is mainly used for the development of client terminals.
 With API support, token issuance platform can be designed by developers themselves.
 ## Application Layer
-Developers can utilize interfaces for the realization of diverse DApps and customized wallets.
+Developers are able to utilize interfaces for the realization of diverse DApps and customized wallets.
 ## Asset
 In TRON's documents, asset is the same as token.
 ## Asset Issue